Last updated: 10 October 2023 & medically reviewed by Hailey Shafir

 Understanding marijuana withdrawal

 Like most substances, excessive or prolonged use of marijuana can affect the brain’s chemical balance in ways that lead a person to become psychologically or physically dependent on the drug.
 Delta-9 tetrahydrocannabinol (THC) is the psychoactive component of marijuana that is responsible for the ‘high’ users feel when they use marijuana.
 Over time, people can develop a tolerance to THC, meaning they need to use more of the drug to get the desired effect.
-As they increase their dose, they become more likely to develop marijuana use disorder.
+As they increase their dose, they become more likely to develop marijuana use disorder. developing a tolerance to THC is also possible even when taking less potent versions such as delta-8 THC.

 While the symptoms of marijuana withdrawal aren’t as uncomfortable as those felt with opioids or as life-threatening as benzodiazepines or alcohol, they can still be distressing, unpleasant, and powerful enough to force those attempting to quit to relapse back into use.
 The severity of withdrawal symptoms will vary depending on how long a person has abused marijuana, the potency of marijuana they use, and the quantity used each time they abuse the substance.
 Some people can quit marijuana use relatively easily and on their own, while some chronic users will require professional treatment.